Bloom-host/BloomDocs/docs/using_the_panel/split-server.md

 You can interact and manage this new server in the same way as you would with your main server.

-When you login to the game panel, you can see your new server in the list of servers you can manage.
+When you log in to the game panel, you can see your new server in the list of servers you can manage.

 ![console](/using_the_panel/split_server/3.png)